joshuacc/ahkpm/CONTRIBUTING.md

 - [Mage](https://magefile.org/) installed
 - [golangci-lint](https://golangci-lint.run/) installed (Optional, but recommended for in-editor feedback)

-After your system meets the requirements above,
+After your system meets the requirements above:

 - Fork the ahkpm repo
 - Clone your fork